johnduro/seedbox42/README.md

 It is used in order to leave the ssh connection without stopping the server.

-First you need to install forever :
+First you need to install forever with the sudo user :

 	sudo npm install forever -g

-Then, at the seedbox directory :
+Then, at the seedbox directory with your teurpitorrent user :

 	npm install forever-monitor